Medicinal cannabis products

 Access to Nabiximols (Sativex) and Epidyolex in Queensland

-Sativex is the only medicinal cannabis product registered in the Australian Register of Therapeutic Goods (ARTG)—it is registered for use in spasticity associated with Multiple Sclerosis (Australia).
+Sativex is currently the only medicinal cannabis product registered in the Australian Register of Therapeutic Goods (ARTG)—it is registered for use in spasticity associated with Multiple Sclerosis (Australia).
 In some other countries it is used for the management of advanced cancer pain e.g. Canada.